Is the LL.M. for the Practice of Law in the United States program approved by the American Bar Association?

 Is the “Introduction to U.S. Legal System and Legal Method” seminar mandatory?

 Yes, the seminar serves as your orientation to the program, the law school and U.S. legal education.
+The seminar is held in August prior to matriculation.

 Are there any elective courses in the LL.M. program?